Thinking of teaching English as a foreign language?

 Looking for the English UK or British Council logos on a school website will help you find work with better conditions, pay, and career development.

 This is because these centres are accredited by Accreditation UK, run by the British Council and English UK, which means they are regularly inspected for all aspects of management and teaching.
-However, in order to teach at an Accreditation UK scheme member you will usually need to be a graduate and have at least an initial and recognised TEFL qualification.
+However, in order to teach at an Accreditation UK scheme member you will usually need to have at least an initial and recognised TEFL qualification.

 There are more than 500 centres approved by the Accreditation UK logo, including all English UK members.